bdambrosio/rfm69/README.md

 5. RPi-rfm69 needed a short delay before sending ack so that sparkfun RP2040 pro micro would see the ack.
 You may need a longer delay if running a different micro, or.
 Not well tested (eg, I tested without encryption)

+6. This library uses interrputs, need to define reset, cs, and interrupt pins on both sides
-Thanks to both etrombly and Kitterly for the starting points.
+7. Thanks to both etrombly and Kitterly for the starting points.
 I'm not an open-source guru, apologies to anyone if I've violated any protocols about using their code, let me know and I'll fix.